GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/04.231-240/07.Jesus,-Full-of-All-Compassion/docs.md

 ---
+title: |
-title: 237.
-Jesus, Full of All Compassion
+    237. Jesus, Full of All Compassion - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 237.
+Jesus, Full of All Compassion.
+Jesus, full of all compassion,  Hear thy humble suppliant's cry;  Let me know thy great salvation;  See, I languish, faint and die.
+Guilty, but with heart relenting,  Overwhelmed with helpless grief,  Prostrate at Thy feet repining,  Send, O send me quick relief.
+    keywords:  |
-    keywords: Church Hymnal, Jesus, Full of All Compassion, Jesus, full of all compassion,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Jesus, Full of All Compassion, Jesus, full of all compassion.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 237. JESUS, FULL OF ALL COMPASSION
+####  Church Hymnal 1941,

 ```txt

 1.
 Jesus, full of all compassion,
 Hear thy humble suppliant's cry;